 This information gap mainly stems from a lack of data

 Severe solar storms are so rare that we only have them three main examples throughout recent history.
-Major events in the 1859 and in 1921 have shown that geomagnetic disturbances can disrupt electrical infrastructure and communication lines such as telegraph wires.
-In 1859, the compass needles swung wildly, and the Northern Lights were visible at the equator in Colombia.
-But those geomagnetic disturbances occurred before modern power grids were established.
-A solar storm of moderate severity in 1989 caused a nine-hour blackout in northeastern Canada, but no "internet apocalypse" - this too occurred before the rise of modern web infrastructure.
+Major events in the 1859 and in 1921 have shown that geomagnetic disturbances can disrupt electrical infrastructure and communications lines such as telegraph wires.
+In 1859, compass needles swung wildly, and the Northern Lights were visible at the equator in Colombia.
+But those geomagnetic disturbances occurred before modern electrical grids were established.
+A moderate severity solar storm in 1989 it caused a nine-hour blackout in northeastern Canada, but no “internet apocalypse”—this also occurred before the rise of modern web infrastructure.

 While they don't happen often, coronal mass expulsions are a real threat to the resilience of the internet, says Abdu Jyothi.
 And after three decades of low solar storm activity, the likelihood of another crash is increasing.